mabegglen/website-hugo/site/content/en/trainings/prometheus.md

     - title : "Thomas Philipona"
       designation : "Trainer"
-      abstract : "He’s been in the IT world for years – and he discovers everything else on this bicycle." linkedin : "https://www.linkedin.com/in/thomas-philipona-217367158/"
+      abstract : "He’s been in the IT world for years – and he discovers everything else on his bicycle." linkedin : "https://www.linkedin.com/in/thomas-philipona-217367158/"
       twitter : "https://twitter.com/tphilipona"